Portugal: The Worlds #1 Retirement Haven FREE Report

 Foreign nationals who are not EU citizens will need to obtain a visa from a Portuguese consulate in their home country before arrival.

-The Portuguese government requires any employer looking to hire from abroad to advertise the job locally first and then confirm that no suitable applicants were available from the local labor pool.
+The Portuguese government requires any employer looking to hire from abroad to advertise the job locally first.
+Secondly, confirm that no suitable applicants were available from the local labor pool.

 Once that hurdle has been crossed, the employer will provide a work contract that must be included with the visa application.